brpo01/aws-cloud-solution/aws-cloud.md

 - Create a route table and associate it with the public subnets
   - Select the route table you created, click Actions on the top and click 'Edit Subnet associations'
   - Select the public subnets and click save

     ![7](https://user-images.githubusercontent.com/47898882/132406134-b94429e1-dae0-443a-a7ef-9a59bbcf2be3.JPG)

 - Create a route table for the private subnets
   - Repeat the steps above

     ![8](https://user-images.githubusercontent.com/47898882/132406139-57a63672-a49c-4d4e-bc4b-c29074853382.JPG)
-- Create an Internet Gateway, select it and click Actions the click Attach to VPC and attach it to the VPC you created
+- Create an Internet Gateway, select it and click Actions the click 'Attach to VPC' and attach it to the VPC you created

   ![9](https://user-images.githubusercontent.com/47898882/132406140-90dffb16-b024-4550-8988-23fa783f225c.JPG)

 - Add a new route to your public subnet route table